smith-garrett/FirstPassageTools.jl/paper/paper.md

 I would like to thank Prof. Dr. Shravan Vasishth, members of the Vasishth lab at the University of Potsdam, and the audience and reviewers of 54th Annual Meeting of the Society for Mathematical Psychology for helpful feedback.
+This work was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project ID 317633480 – SFB 1287

 # References